FRC Bowling Ball Competition Questions

 Q: According to the specifications for the bowling ball competition, a core-filled ball is allowed.
 But I have a hard time fully understanding the meaning of "core-filled."
 Does it mean a solid sphere or a hollow sphere?
 Or can it also be a hollow sphere with additional solid sphere inside of it as the "core-filled" part of the ball?

 A: Core-filled means that the center (core) of the bowling ball may be filled with a non-concrete substance.
-See rules line 52 and 53 for more information and rules lines 54 and 55 for examples.
+See rules about Non-FRC materials.

 Q: When the balls are tested, should the balls be at their 28th day?